omgwenxx/microbiome/README.md

 ### Create files for download and metadata
 Through [HMP Data Portal](https://portal.hmpdacc.org/) two files can be generated: a file with download information and one with metadata of the samples.
 To download the files needed to work with this framework following steps should be followed:
 This framework only works with **paired-end reads of 16S rRNA sequences** provided in a `.fastq` format.

-1.Visit the [portal website](https://portal.hmpdacc.org/) and click Data to get to the samples dashboard
+1. Visit the [portal website](https://portal.hmpdacc.org/) and click Data to get to the samples dashboard
 2. Filter files in Files Tab View:
     - Format: FASTQ